-Testing of drugs are required for evaluating pre-registration and post-marketed drugs and medicines quality.
+Testing of drugs is required for evaluating pre-registration and post-marketed drugs and medicines quality.
 At present, there are two Govt.
 Drug Testing Laboratories in the country, one in Chittagong and another in Dhaka.

 All the activities of DGDA are governed & guided by